 Physical activity can often leave you with sore muscles afterward.
 Whether you work out in the gym or go jogging outside or any form of activity, you’ve likely experienced sore muscles at some point.

 Stretches can be a good way to soothe sore muscles as it improves fluid circulation.
 Consider the morning after your workout.

 Fluids in our bodies are distributed differently when we lay down.
-For the most part, gravity pulls our body fluid toward our head, neck or spine.
+For the most part, gravity pulls our body fluid toward our head, neck, or spine.

+This enables our muscles to get into normal alignment.
 If you have sore muscles, these simple stretches can be super helpful.